 The aforementioned script is a particularly smart one, alternately satirical and down-to-earth when it needs to be.
-Elle's application tape into Harvard, which she got "one of the Copolla's to direct," for example, is both winning and silly, with her proving that she can successfully use proper legal jargon ("I object!," she exclaims as a passerby touches her backside), as well as hold inordinately huge amounts of information in her head by rattling off the various current storylines on the soap opera, "One Life to Live."
+Elle's application tape into Harvard, which she got "one of the Copollas to direct," for example, is both winning and silly, with her proving she can successfully use proper legal jargon ("I object!" she exclaims as a passerby touches her backside), as well as hold inordinately huge amounts of information in her head by rattling off the various current storylines of soap opera "One Life to Live."
 Late in the picture, as the action turns toward a murder trial, writers Lutz and Smith hilariously incorporate the usual court matters with significant plot points concerning designer shoes and the proper way to manage a new perm.

-The actors around Witherspoon fall into two categoriesthose that are nice to Elle, and those that aren't.
-Jennifer Coolidge (Stifler's mom in 1999's "American Pie") is notably charming in the type of part she's never played beforea shy manicurist who befriends Elle when nobody else initially does.
-Selma Blair (2000's "Down to You") does well as Warner's new brunette girlfriend at Harvard, at first coming off as stuck-up before feeling remorse about the way she has wronged Elle.
-Finally, Luke Wilson (1999's "Blue Streak") does what he can with the underwritten role of Elle's new potential love interest.
-Not enough time is spent developing their relationship, and it is one of the few missteps that is made throughout.
+The actors around Witherspoon fall into two categories-those whose characters are nice to Elle, and those who aren't.
+Jennifer Coolidge (Stifler's mom in 1999's "American Pie") is notably charming in the type of part she's never played before-a shy manicurist named Paulette who befriends Elle when nobody else initially does.
+Selma Blair (2000's "Down to You") does well as Warner's new brunette girlfriend at Harvard, Vivian Kensington, at first coming off as stuck-up before feeling remorse about the way she has wronged Elle.
+Jessica Cauffiel (2001's "Valentine") and Alanna Ubach (1997's "Clockwatchers") bring irrepressible energy and spirited synchronicity to Elle's sorority sisters Margot and Serena.
+Finally, Luke Wilson (1999's "Blue Streak") does what he can with the underwritten role of Emmett, Elle's new potential love interest.
+Not enough time is spent developing their relationship, and it is one of the few elements not entirely satisfying.

-The journey that Elle takes as she sets out to reclaim her beau, only to discover that she is more than capable of standing on her own two feet, is a predictable one, as is the outcome of the climactic murder trial.
+The journey Elle takes as she sets out to reclaim her beau, only to discover that she is more than capable of standing on her own two feet, is a predictable one, as is the outcome of the climactic murder trial.
 Then again, "Legally Blonde" makes no false accusations about being a deep or intricately plotted motion picture.
-It's a lighthearted, breezy comedy that is sure to gain Reese Witherspoon the full recognition she has deserved for years.
-And more so than anything else, it sure is a whole lot of fun.
+It's a lighthearted, breezy comedy with a huge heart and a positive feminist bent, sure to gain Reese Witherspoon the full recognition she has deserved for years and catapult her to the A-list (2019 side note